stevekochscience/sqlschool/sql-quiz.md

 -->

-###Help us help you
+###Have a great question to add?
-Since we at Mode aren't out there interviewing for jobs, much of the material in this quiz came from SQL School students.
-We'd really appreciate your help in continuing to develop this quiz so that future students can get the best possible experience.
-If you have suggestions on how to improve the existing questions or you come up with a question that you think we should add, please email us at [sqlschool@modeanalytics.com](mailto:sqlschool@modeanalytics.com).
+Much of the material for this quiz was created based on feedback from people using SQL School.
+We're excited to add more questions that help prepare people to become data analysts.
+If you have suggestions on how to improve the existing questions or have a question you think we should add, please email us at [sqlschool@modeanalytics.com](mailto:sqlschool@modeanalytics.com).

-If you found this quiz helpful, please <a href="https://twitter.com/share?url=http://sqlschool.modeanalytics.com&lang=en&text=Learn SQL with @ModeAnalytics plain-English tutorial.
-It's free!&conturl=http://sqlschool.modeanalytics.com&count=vertical" target="_blank">share it on Twitter</a>.
+If you found this quiz helpful, please <a href="https://twitter.com/share?url=http://sqlschool.modeanalytics.com&lang=en&text=Prep for an #analytics interview with these great sample quiz questions from @ModeAnalytics http://bit.ly/1uHbeYl&conturl=http://sqlschool.modeanalytics.com&count=vertical" target="_blank">share it on Twitter</a>.

 <!--
 Need to study more?